Our results are only as good as our plan.

 Create time for reflection—a time to go back over, to study again the things you’ve learned and the things you’ve done each day.
 I call it “running the tapes again” so the day locks firmly in your memory and serves as a tool.
 As you go through the material in this plan, you will want to spend time reflecting on its significance to you.
 Take a few minutes at the end of each day and go back over the day: who you talked to, who you saw, what they said, what happened and how you felt.
 Every day is a piece of the mosaic of your life.

 Next, take a few hours at the end of the week to reflect on the week’s activities.
-Also during that weekly time, take a few minutes to reflect on how this material should be applied to your life and circumstances.
+Also during that weekly time, take a few minutes to reflect on how this material should apply to your life and circumstances.
 Take a half day at the end of the month and a weekend at the end of the year so that you’ve got it, so that it never disappears, to ensure that the past is even more valuable and will serve your future well.

 5. Set goals.

 Remember that your plan is the roadmap for how you are going to get to your goals, so you have to have them.
 Of all the things that changed my life for the better (and most quickly), it was learning how to set goals.
 Mastering this unique process can have a powerful effect on your life, too.
 I remember shortly after I met Mr. Shoaff, he asked me if I had a list of my goals, and of course I didn’t.
 He suggested to me that because I lacked a set of clearly defined goals that he could guess my bank balance within a few hundred dollars… and he did!
 Well, Mr. Shoaff immediately began helping me define my view of the future, my dreams.
 He taught me to set goals because it is the greatest influence on a person’s future and the greatest force that will pull a person in the direction that they want to go.
 The future must be planned, well designed to exert a force that pulls you toward the promise of what can be.